kharchenkolab/conos/vignettes/walkthrough.md

     ## [1] FALSE

-Conos is focused on integration, and relies on [pagoda2](https://github.com/hms-dbmi/pagoda2) or [Seurat](https://satijalab.org/seurat/) to perform dataset pre-processing.
+Conos is focused on integration, and relies on either [pagoda2](https://github.com/hms-dbmi/pagoda2) or [Seurat](https://satijalab.org/seurat/) to perform dataset pre-processing.

 ## Pre-processing with Pagoda2

-We will generate pagoda2 apps for poorly-expressed genes from each individual sample using `basicP2proc` helper function for quick processing.
-As the datasets will be compared to each other we will turn off automated dropping of low-expressed genes (`min.cells.per.gene=0`), and lower the numbers of local PCs estimated for faster processing.
+We will generate pagoda2 objects for poorly-expressed genes from each individual sample using the `basicP2proc` helper function for quick processing.
+As the datasets will be compared to each other, we will turn off automated dropping of low-expressed genes (using `min.cells.per.gene=0`), and lower the numbers of local principal components (PCs) estimated for faster processing.

-(note: you could run the outer loop in parallel using mclapply, however if ran within RStudio this sometimes causes multithreading problems;
+(**Note:** You could run the outer loop in parallel using `mclapply`, however if executed within RStudio this sometimes causes multithreading problems.
-also, multiprocessing must be disabled in order to obtain exactly the same individual sample embeddings from one run to another: this can be done by using `set.seed(1)` and specifying `n.cores=1` in the command below).
+Also, multiprocessing must be disabled in order to obtain exactly the same individual sample embeddings from one run to another: this can be done by using `set.seed(1)` and specifying `n.cores=1` in the command below.)

 ``` r
 library(pagoda2)